ATATC/atatc.github.io/README.md

 Noticeably, we developed LEADS as a collaborative project with the VeC team.
 I'm still active in the VeC Steering Council even though I have left high school.

-Also, a big fan in racing and sport cars.
-Heavily invested in Ferrari and Porsche.
+Also, a big fan in racing and sport cars who have heavily invested in Ferrari and Porsche.

 ## Publications